What is the MIND diet portion?

 http://diet

-This diet allows the body to remain properly nourished while also ingesting food of great quality as it contains whole foods that are nutrient-dense.
+This diet allows the body to remain properly nourished while also ingesting food of great quality as it contains nutrient-dense whole foods.
 It also limits processed and unsafe foods, while still being considered as a flexible and sustainable dietary approach.

 Secret of the MIND Diet: Combining the Mediterranean and DASH Diets

-Researchers at Rush University Medical Center in Chicago were trying to create a particular diet that could possibly help reduce the effect of brain dementia, when they created this diet that at the same time could improve brain health significantly.
+Researchers at Rush University Medical Center in Chicago were trying to create a particular diet that could help reduce the effect of brain dementia when they created this diet that at the same time could improve brain health significantly.

-The MIND diet is created from a mixture of two well known diets, the Mediterranean diet and the DASH diet.
-And when we combine the items from the Mediterranean diet like fruits, vegetables, and nuts with the items of the DASH diet like whole grains and low fat dairy products we get the MIND diet which is known as a brain diet.
+The MIND diet is created from a mixture of two well-known diets, the Mediterranean diet and the DASH diet.
+When we combine the items from the Mediterranean diet like fruits, vegetables, and nuts with the items of the DASH diet like whole grains and low-fat dairy products we get the MIND diet which is known as a brain diet.
 This diet also recommends limiting or avoiding foods that may be harmful to the brain, such as processed foods, red meat, butter and margarine, cheese, and fried and fast foods.

 How the MIND Diet Supports Brain Health